NewZsh/Notes-for-Learning-Theory/notes.md

   **[NOTE]**: by the subscript $\mathcal{D}, f$, it means that the error of $h$ is the probability to draw a random instance $x$, according to the distribution \mathcal{D}, such that $h(x)\neq f(x)$.

         remark: here we neglect the measurability assumption.

+### 1.2 Empirical Risk Minimization (ERM)

+- ERM may overfit
+- ERM with restricted hypothesis set: inductive bias is introduced
+- No-Free-Lunch: inductive bias is neccessary

+### 1.3 PAC and Agnostic PAC

+- Realizability assumption and finite classes
+- Beyond realizability assumption: Agnostic PAC
+- Beyond binary classification: learning via uniform convergence

+### 1.4 Error decomposition

+*Now that, we have come to some important conclusions under the PAC learning framework:*
+*1. No universal learner;*
+*2. inductive bias is neccessary to avoid overfitting;* *3. sample complexity is function about hypothesis set, confidence level and error, interestingly, it is nothing to do with the dimension of feature space;*
+*4. inductive bias controls the balance of approximation error and estimation error.*

+### 1.4 Excercises and solutions

+#### 1.4.1 (UML Ex2.1)
+solution

+#### 1.4.2 (UML)